2016 Republican Party presidential primaries: Background

 In mid-December 2014, Jeb Bush—widely seen as a possible frontrunner for the nomination due to his relatively moderate stances, record as former governor of a crucial swing state, name recognition and access to high-paying donors—was the first candidate to form a political action committee (PAC) and an exploratory committee.
 Many other candidates followed suit.
 The first candidate to declare his candidacy was Texas Senator Ted Cruz, who was popular among grassroots conservatives due to his association with the Tea Party movement, and who also received early backing of several prominent Republican donors including Robert Mercer.

-The 2016 candidates were roughly divided into three camps, with grassroots conservatives represented by Cruz and Carson, the Christian right represented by Huckabee and Santorum, and moderates (or establishment) represented by Bush and Christie.
-Several - such as Rubio, Walker, and Kasich - were seen as having political backgrounds that may be appealing to both conservatives and moderates.
-Additionally, not all of these candidates clearly toed the grassroots/establishment divide; for instance, Rubio and Cruz were both elected to the Senate in the early 2010s as members of the Tea Party movement, but by 2015 had been courting the support of prominent party elders, political operatives, and large donors with significant success.
-In contrast, only three of the candidates, Carson, Trump and Fiorina, were true non-establishment candidates in the sense that they had no formal political experience; though Fiorina is widely considered to have views in line with the establishment wing led by Bush and Christie.
+The 2016 candidates were roughly divided into three camps.
+Grassroots conservatives were represented by Cruz and Carson, the Christian right was represented by Huckabee and Santorum.
+Moderates, or the establishment, were represented by Bush and Christie.
+Several—such as Rubio, Walker, and Kasich—were seen as having political backgrounds that may be appealing to both conservatives and moderates.
+Not all of these candidates clearly toed the grassroots/establishment divide.
+For instance, Rubio and Cruz were both elected to the Senate in the early 2010s as members of the Tea Party movement, but by 2015 had been courting the support of prominent party elders, political operatives, and large donors with significant success.

+Only three of the candidates, Carson, Trump and Fiorina, were true non-establishment candidates in the sense that they had no formal political experience.
+Fiorina is widely considered to have views in line with the establishment wing led by Bush and Christie.
 Some called the diversity of candidates representing different wings of the party symptomatic of a struggle for the future direction of the party.